arizonahanson/starlight-os/README.md

 principles:
   be vi-like
   be minimal
-  for development
-  for pro-audio
-  do auto-completion
+  for development (code and audio) do syntax-highlighting and auto-completion everywhere.

  key-bindings:
  	super + arrow: